CMACH508/PCZero/README.md

 # Efficient Learning for AlphaZero via Path Consistency (ICML 2022)

 This is open-source codebase for PCZero, from "Efficient Learning for AlphaZero via Path Consistency" at ICML 2022.
-You can find our poster

-[here]:https://github.com/CMACH508/PCZero/Picture/poster.pdf to get a quick overview of our work.
+You can find our poster here (<https://github.com/CMACH508/PCZero/blob/main/Picture/poster.pdf>) to get a quick overview of our work.

 ## Description